 Certain lifestyle changes can improve your ability to handle stress, letting you keep up with your current workload without being overcome by intense stress.
 Often, people experience chronic stress because they simply cannot cut out parts of their lives that are causing them stress.
 Practicing strategies that build your capacity for stress is often the best solution.
 Some of these lifestyle changes include:

-- Exercise: Keeping up with a regular exercise routine teaches your body to manage stressful situations and can reduce many of the physical symptoms you experience from chronic stress.
+• Exercise: Maintaining a regular exercise routine teaches your body to manage stressful situations and can reduce many of the physical symptoms you experience from chronic stress.

-- Meditation: A regular mindfulness meditation practice can help you to stay connected to the present moment rather than worrying about the future or regretting the past.
+• Meditation: Regular mindfulness meditation can help you stay connected to the present moment rather than worrying about the future or regretting the past.

 For a more targeted and systematic approach to lasting lifestyle changes, consider the option of lifestyle psychiatry.
 This field combines conventional psychiatric treatments with targeted lifestyle changes, all under the guidance of a trained mental health professional who has your best interests in mind.